hydra3333/Stay_Awake/z-re-implementation-into-C-hash-v6.md

 #### 2.2.5 **Exit codes**
   * 0 = normal
+  * 0 = normal timed-out auto-quit also exits with 0
   * non-zero = validation or runtime error

 ### 2.3 UI and Global behavior